SE7ENSKY/webpack-verstat/README.md

 npm run start
 ```
 ```
-// only for production, read-only, server on localhost:3000
+// only for production, read-only, server on localhost:3000, bundle visualizer on bundle-statistics.html
 // yarn
 yarn prod